Embedding calculus and grope cobordism of knots: Intermediate results

-\end{specthm} We give the proof in Section~\ref{subsec:grope-paths}, using the crucial \emph{isotopy between the two surgeries on a capped torus} (Lemma~\ref{lem:sym-surg-isotopy}).
-Namely, combining these isotopies for each stage of $G_\Gamma$ gives an $(n-1)$-parameter family of disks $\D_u$ contained in the model ball $\B_\Gamma$ and with $\partial\D_u=\partial G_\Gamma$.
-Moreover, the interior of each disk $\TG(\D_u)$ intersects the knot $K$ only inside of certain subarcs of $K$, and so that the homotopy of $\TG(a_0^\perp)$ back to $\TG(a_0)$ across $\TG(\D_u)$ precisely defines a path in $\pT_n(M)$.
+\end{introthm} We give the proof in Section~\ref{subsec:grope-paths}, following an idea for $M=I^3$ first discussed with Peter Teichner and Yuqing Shi, and which appeared in~\cite{Shi}.
+This uses the crucial \emph{isotopy between the two surgeries on a capped torus} (Lemma~\ref{lem:sym-surg-isotopy}).
+Namely, combining these isotopies for each stage of $G_\Gamma$ gives an $(n-1)$-parameter family of disks $\D_u$ contained in the model ball $\ball_\Gamma$ and with $\partial\D_u=\partial G_\Gamma$.
+Moreover, the interior of each disk $\TG(\D_u)$ intersects the knot $K$ only inside of certain subarcs of $K$, and so that the homotopy of $\TG(a_0^\perp)$ back to $\TG(a_0)$ across $\TG(\D_u)$ defines a path in $\pT_n(M)$.

 The theorem immediately implies that there is a factorisation